elena-bremner/elena-bremner.github.io/src/pages/playcatch.md

 title: "Catch"
 date: "JANUARY, 2018 (2 WEEKS)"
 desc: "Why compete when you can always win?
-I coded a game where two players collaboratively keep a digital ball inside the screen.
-The two players are guaranteed to win every game.
+Using processing, I created a game where two players collaboratively keep a digital ball inside the screen.

-Once the ball escapes the screen, the players will click the ellipse to continue playing.
-The players will keep passing the ball until they reach 10 points.
+Once the ball escapes the screen, they will click the ellipse to continue playing.
+The game continues until they reach 10 points.
 "
 square: ./playcatch/square.png
 order: 4